polkadot-fellows/RFCs/text/0089-flexible-inflation.md

 ## Stakeholders

-This RFCs is relevant to the following stakeholders, listed form high to low impact:
+This RFC is relevant to the following stakeholders, listed from high to low impact:

 * All token holders who participate in governance, as they can possibly now propose (some degree of) changes to the inflation model without any coding required.
 Depending on the parameters, these